harryz8/SEPP-SSH-Project/meeting_notes/meeting3.md

 I have begun working on the basics of the form where users can add new recipes to the recipe database.
 To this point I have created basic variables to store the name and instructions of each recipe.
 I have also created ArrayLists to store the ingredients for each new recipe, there is one for the ingredient names and one for the amount required.
 I am currently using a scanner to take the user's input for the recipe.
 I plan on using this meeting to discuss the implementation of the database with Khaled to determine how I should go about adding the collected data to the tables.

+### Phoebe

+I have made two methods used for sorting the list of recipes to be displayed to the user.
+The recipes can be either filtered by category or sorted by the price of the remaining items.
+I have used undefined methods in order to query the database but I plan to talk with Khaled to use the methods he has created in order to fully implement my methods

 ## Meeting Notes